AdobeDocs/experience-platform.en/help/query-service/query-accelerated-store/reporting-insights-data-model.md

 ---
 # Query accelerated store reporting insights

 The query accelerated store allows you to reduce the time and processing power required to gain critical insights from your data.
-Typically, data is processed at a regular intervals (for example, on an hourly or daily basis) where aggregate views are created and reported upon.
-The analysis of these reports generated from an aggregated data derives insights intended to improve business performance.
+Typically, data is processed at regular intervals (for example, on an hourly or daily basis) where aggregate views are created and reported upon.
+The analysis of these reports generated from aggregated data derives insights intended to improve business performance.
 The query accelerated store enables optimized data processing as only the required query data is retrieved.

 The query accelerated store also allows you to build on existing Real-time Customer Data Platform data models to engage with or embed your reporting insights into a reporting/visualization framework.
-Real-time CDP offers Profiles, Segments, and Destinations pre-configured insight dashboards.
-This document guides you through the process of creating your reporting insights data model for use with the Adobe stateless API and demonstrates how to extend Real-time CDP data models .
+Real-time CDP offers Profiles, Segments, and Destinations as pre-configured insight dashboards.
+This document guides you through the process of creating your reporting insights data model for use with a stateless Adobe API and demonstrates how to extend Real-time CDP data models.

 ## Prerequisites